 Why do I need to give notice to cancel or reschedule my procedure?
-Due to the required preparation for the procedure and as a courtesy to patients on the waitlist, we must ensure everyone has adequate time to prepare with the necessary food restrictions, transportation requirements, and lab work.
+Due to the required preparation for the procedure and as a courtesy to patients on the waitlist, we must ensure everyone has adequate time to prepare with the necessary food restrictions, transportation requirements, and lab work

 Who can I contact with any billing questions?
-Our Patient Accounts department can answer any questions you may have.
+Our Patient Accounts department would be more than happy to answer any questions you may have.
 You can contact them at 503-221-2189, option 1.